violinist-dev/tms-drupal/modules/custom/met_warning/README.md

 ## INTRODUCTION

-The MET warning module is a DESCRIBE_THE_MODULE_HERE.
+The MET warning module is a module that provide a content type for warnings content.

 The primary use case for this module is:

-- Use case #1
-- Use case #2
-- Use case #3
+- Use this module to create a warning, which automatically feed to the mobile app warning page.

 ## REQUIREMENTS

-DESCRIBE_MODULE_DEPENDENCIES_HERE
+There's no dependency required for this module.

 ## INSTALLATION

-Install as you would normally install a contributed Drupal module.
-See: https://www.drupal.org/node/895232 for further information.

-## CONFIGURATION
-- Configuration step #1
-- Configuration step #2
-- Configuration step #3
+Usual drupal module installation.

 ## MAINTAINERS

-Current maintainers for Drupal 10:

-- FIRST_NAME LAST_NAME (NICKNAME) - https://www.drupal.org/u/NICKNAME
+- Finau H Kaufusi (fkaufusi)